paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 contract.
 Users should treat all such symbols as internal and avoid depending on them, as they may change at any time.

-### Internal Symbols in the Header (for guide)

-LiteTest exposes some internal symbols in `litetest.h` because the framework’s macros expand into code that depends on internal types and helper functions.
-These symbols must be visible to user code for the macros to compile correctly, but they are not part of the public API and should not be used directly.

-Their presence in the header reflects implementation requirements, not intended usage.
-Contributors may modify these symbols as needed, provided the public API contract remains intact.

 ## 2, Internal Symbols Defined in `litetest.h`

 These  may be used internally by `litetest.h` or `litestest.c`.